 - Assignment descriptions ("What do I have to do to pass?")

 - Specific due dates ("When do I have to have it done?")

 - Grading policies ("How will I be graded?") [

 - Students have a right to expect class sessions will start on time and end on time.

-- Students have a right to expect opportunities to discuss course components (assignments, lectures, presentations, exams) outside of class time
+- Students have a right to expect opportunities to discuss course components (assignments, lectures, presentations, exams) outside of

 - Students have a right to expect constructive feedback on drafts of papers submitted for me to

 review (if those drafts are submitted well in advance of due dates) [ writing help ]